 The debts with the highest monthly payments typically carry the highest interest rates.
 You should therefore focus on eliminating these debts as quickly as possible.
 So, instead of making minimum payments, see if you can afford to pay a little more each month.

 3. Don’t Order Too Much Inventory Too Early

 Businesses often spend more money than they make by letting inventory sit on their shelves for too long.
 Since demand is so hard to predict, they might order massive quantities of items (or lots of different items) to avoid potentially disappointing customers.
 This usually results in items going unsold for months on end.
 During this time, the business continues spending money while earning nothing on the unsold items.

 You can prevent this common scenario by ordering inventory shortly before it gets sold.
-There are a number of software tools that forecast demand based on historical data.
+Several software tools forecast demand based on historical data.
 Another solution is a business line of credit, which brings us to the next section:

 A business line of credit is like a business credit card but with more spending power and lower interest.
-It’s a wonderful tool for businesses that deal with occasional dips in revenue or businesses that are frequently presented with sudden but highly lucrative opportunities.
+It’s a wonderful tool for businesses that deal with occasional dips in revenue or businesses frequently presented with unexpected but highly lucrative opportunities.

-For example, let’s say you experience an unexpected spike in demand for a certain item.
+For example, let’s say you experience an unexpected spike in demand for a specific item.
 A business line of credit would allow you to order the extra inventory right before you sell out.